HenriqueLefkum/ProjetoRH/README.md

-A project made by Students of Universidade Campo Real Guarapuvara PR(Brazil)
+A project made by Students of Universidade Campo Real Guarapuava PR(Brazil)

-this porject using ReactJS and Firebase/Firestore as a Data Base
+this project using ReactJS and Firebase/Firestore as a DataBase